 Furnishings & Design is here to assist you with office renovations.
 Those renovations could include furniture and/or interior finishes.
 Departments who need to purchase specific pieces of office furniture such as a file cabinet, storage cabinet, whiteboard, or chair can purchase those directly through Purchasing using one of our standing contracts.
 Purchasing has contract spreadsheets to assist in these types of quick purchases.
 If purchasing whiteboards for classrooms, our department will be happy to assist you, as this will involve coordination on the installation to maintain an operable classroom.
 Due to the volume of projects that our staff is involved in, departments should notify Furnishings & Design of cancellation or rescheduling at least one hour prior to a scheduled appointment.
 Please be aware that projects will be delayed should this courtesy not be extended.

 Designers assisting on these types of projects will be responsible for writing the technical specifications of the items needing procurement.
 After authoring those specs, the designers will work with the appropriate buyer to ensure a competitive bid is written and posted.
 As a partner in the process, the designers will assist the department in selecting the lowest bid while meeting the technical specifications.
-For information on the standing contracts currently available to University departments, please click here.

 Note: Contracts renewal dates vary; be sure to check the website regularly to ensure that the bid is still active.

 When designing/space planning an area, the Furnishings & Design staff shall consult and comply with the following regulatory documents:

 - State Building Codes, including all referenced documents